Study the molecular basis of life. Biochemistry and Molecular Biology

 Our Faculty

-Learn from caring, accomplished faculty members with expertise in areas such as cell biology, bacteria, molecular mechanisms, evolutionary biology, gene expression, public health, and theories of origins.
+Learn from caring, accomplished faculty members with expertise in areas such as cell biology, microbiology, molecular mechanisms, genetics, protein biochemistry, membrane biophysics, and cardiovascular physiology.

 Our Facilities & Equipment

-The Meyer Science Center is home to state-of-the-art labs and learning spaces filled with modern equipment and instrumentation.
+The Meyer Science Center is home to state-of-the-art labs and learning spaces filled with modern equipment and instrumentation including fluorescence microscopy, gel imaging systems, RT-PCR, HPLC chromatography, mammalian tissue culture, mass spectrometry, and UV/VIS, NMR and IR spectroscopies.

 Our Experiences

-Studying biochemistry and molecular biology at Wheaton opens students up to many immersive learning experiences, from collaborative research projects with faculty mentors and internships to mission-driven service work around Chicagoland and abroad.
-Majors also have the opportunity to study at the Wheaton College Science Station, located in the Black Hills of South Dakota.
+Studying biochemistry and molecular biology at Wheaton opens you up to many immersive learning experiences, from collaborative research projects with faculty mentors and internships to mission-driven service work around Chicagoland and abroad.

 WITH Wheaton Opportunities Across Campus & Beyond